socadk/design-practice-repository/activities/DPR-ArchitectureModeling.md

 * Capture both static and dynamic aspects (for instance, compile time and runtime dependencies).
 UML sequence diagrams can serve as CIDs; the [arc42 Runtime View](https://docs.arc42.org/section-6/) provides further advice.
 * Model both "sunny day" and "rainy day" behavior (normal case, error situations).
-* Do not model just because; choose set of diagrams and notation consciously, reflecting on the project and company culture, team capabilities and preferences.
+* Do not model just because; choose set of diagrams and notation consciously, reflecting on the project and company culture as well as team capabilities and preferences.
 * But do not skip modeling just because working software is valued more than comprehensive documentation; see above for motivation and (light, lean) instructions.
 * All diagrams should disclose the notation used as well as their target audience and purpose (i.e., satisfied information needs).
 If a non-standard notation is used, a legend should be provided.
 * Consider to complement your diagrams with supplemental information; for instance, talk the reader through each figure (i.e., explain all boxes and arrows).